hoangsonww/The-MovieVerse-Database/shell-scripts/README.md

 ## License

 These scripts are part of the StickyNotes application and are subject to the project's overall license terms.
+Refer to thr `LICENSE` file in the root directory.

 ## Contact